 Prepping

-- Line the base of a 23cm springform pan with baking paper/parchment paper and lightly butter the sides.
+2. Line the base of a 9" (23cm) springform pan with baking paper and lightly butter the sides.

 Step 1: Caramelising the apples

-- Add the diced apples and stir until all the apples are fully covered in the sauce.
+5. Stir in the diced apples until coated in the sauce.

-- Remove the apples from the heat and leave to cool.
+7. Remove the apples from the heat and set aside to cool.

 Step 2: Making the streusel

-- Add the all-purpose flour, brown sugar, cold, cubed butter and cinnamon to the bowl of a food processor.
+8. Add the flour, brown sugar, cold cubed butter and cinnamon to a food processor.

-- Pulse until the mixture is crumbly.
-A few pea-sized pieces of butter are perfectly fine.
+9. Pulse until crumbly.
+Some pea-sized butter bits are fine.

-- Transfer the streusel mixture to a mixing bowl and stir through the chopped pecan nuts.
-Set aside until needed.
+10. Transfer the streusel to a bowl and stir in the chopped pecans.
+Set aside.

 Step 3: Making the apple sponge cake

-- Beat the butter and sugar for a minimum of 5 minutes until very light and creamy.
-You can do this with either a stand mixer or an electric hand mixer.
+12. In a large bowl, beat the softened butter and brown sugar for at least 5 minutes until light and fluffy.
+You can use a stand mixer or an electric hand mixer for this.

-- Add the first egg and vanilla extract, then beat on medium-low speed until mostly combined.
-Follow with the second egg and beat again until well incorporated.
+13. Add the first egg and vanilla, beat until combined.
+Add the second egg and beat again.

-- Drain the water from the sultanas and gently squeeze them to remove excess moisture.
+17. Drain and gently squeeze the sultanas to remove excess water.

-- Add the caramelised apples and sultanas to the sponge mixture.
+18. Fold the caramelised apples and sultanas into the batter.

-- Spoon the cake mixture into the prepared pan and level the top.
+19. Spoon the mixture into the prepared pan and level the top.

 Step 4: Add the sprinkle